ellakoa/postcard-poem/content/posts/hold-onto-your-hats.md

   With a mischievous sigh,
   the winds wave goodbye
   The clouds trail the winds
-  The winds, for now, had given in.
+  The winds, for now, have given in.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-